 As a business owner or a sales manager you need to have your sales reps (or yourself) meeting long term goals.
 Making calls without the ability to close deals is not going to pay the bills.

 My name is Thom Singer, and in addition to hosting the Cool Things Entrepreneurs Do podcast for the past 4 and a half years (yep, we are up to episode 458)… I am a professional speaker who presents at company and association meetings.
+I have spent most of my career in sales and marketing, and I am a believer in the importance of sale team motivation and training.

 Managing Your Potential